 A scaffold licence costs £90 per 28-day period.

 For contractors – there is a fee of £28 for any additional site visits required to inspect a scaffold that does not comply with the conditions of the licence.

 Please note that for us to comply with new legislation introduced in Traffic Management Act 2004, the notice period for applications has been extended to 10 working days.
 Please always contact us if you have an emergency application where you are unable to give the full notice, as these will always be considered.

 Application to erect a hoarding

 Applications to erect a hoarding around a building site adjacent the highway are included within the Scaffolding Application form.

 Advertising hoardings are not the responsibility of the Highways department.
-Large advertising hoardings do need planning permission which would be issued by the relevant District Council, who may have details of ownership.
+Large advertising hoardings do need planning permission which would be issued by planning, who may have details of ownership.
 The owner is usually the advertiser.
 If a damaged hoarding is causing an obstruction on the highway the relevant area highways office should be notified to arrange an inspection.